qdercon/pstpipeline/README.md

 remotes::install_github("qdercon/pstpipeline")
 ```

 The majority of the code in the notebooks is in R, so if you wish to run things this way I would recommend taking a look at the notebooks, and then copy/paste or write your own function calls as appropriate.
-All user functions (listed below) are fully documented; this documentation can be easily accessed via the ```?``` function in R/RStudio.
-Though written primarily for our specific data/analyses, the functions are written to be relatively flexible, and hopefully can be easily modified (e.g., to add new models).
+All user functions (listed below) are fully documented; this documentation can be easily accessed via the ```?``` prefix in R/RStudio.
+Though written primarily for our specific data/analyses, the functions are written to be relatively flexible, and aspects can be easily modified (e.g., to add new models).

 ### Key functions